 The City Council has adopted a policy that no smoking will be allowed in any buildings or structures owned or operated by the City.
 In addition, no City Employee will be allowed to smoke in the view of the public.
 All Department Directors shall designate authorized smoking areas away from the view of the public.
-If an employee is caught smoking or possessing a burning tobacco, marijuana or other plant product or any lighted or burning pipe, cigar, cigarette of any kind or smoking equipment or device, in a prohibited building or structure, they will be subject to disciplinary action up to and including termination.
-Apart from any disciplinary action, the employee will also be considered in violation of Ordinance 1212 and subject to various levels of fines.
+If an employee is caught smoking or possessing burning tobacco, marijuana or other plant products or any lighted or burning pipe, cigar, cigarette of any kind or smoking equipment or device, in a prohibited building or structure, they will be subject to disciplinary action up to and including termination.
+Apart from any disciplinary action, the employee will also be considered in violation of the code of ordinances Article 6.05 and subject to various levels of fines.